canonical/cloud-init/doc/rtd/topics/integration_tests.rst

 * Take a snapshot of the instance to be used as a new image from which new instances can be launched

-Instance Setup
+Test Setup
 ==============
 Test setup occurs between image setup and test execution.
 Test setup is implemented via one of the ``client`` fixtures.
-When a client fixture is used, an instance from which to run tests is launched prior to test execution and torn down after.
+When a client fixture is used, a test instance from which to run tests is launched prior to test execution and torn down after.

 Test Definition